USS Hopewell (DD-181): United States Navy service

 Named for Pollard Hopewell, she was launched by Newport News Shipbuilding, Newport News, Virginia on 8 June 1918; sponsored by Mrs. Orote Hutcheson.
 The destroyer was commissioned on 22 March 1919 at Portsmouth, Virginia.

 Hopewell sailed from Norfolk on 19 April 1919 to join the 3rd Destroyer Squadron in New England waters, and in May was on observation station off the Azores during the historic crossing of the Atlantic by Navy seaplanes.
 The destroyer returned to New York City on 8 June to complete her interrupted fitting out, and rejoined her squadron in August for firing tests.
 The winter of 1920 was spent on intensive training and target practice in Caribbean waters.

 The ship returned to New England in early May, where she remained until September training reservists and engaging in division maneuvers.
 Arriving at Charleston, South Carolina on 22 September, Hopewell carried out similar operations out of the South Carolina port, returning to New York in May 1921 for reserve training.
 Sailing from Newport, Rhode Island on 10 October, the destroyer was placed in reserve at Charleston until 10 April, when she departed for Philadelphia, Pennsylvania.
 Hopewell decommissioned there on 17 July 1922.

-She recommissioned on 17 June 1940 as the United States prepared for World War II, and after operating with the Neutrality Patrol off New England arrived at Halifax on 18 September.
-She decommissioned on 23 September and was transferred to Great Britain as part of the Destroyers for Bases Agreement.
+She recommissioned on 17 June 1940 as the United States prepared for World War II, and after operating with the Neutrality Patrol off New England arrived at Halifax, Nova Scotia on 18 September.
+She decommissioned on 23 September and was transferred to the UK as part of the Destroyers for Bases Agreement.

 Royal Navy service

-Renamed HMS Bath, she crossed the Atlantic and arrived at Devenport on 12 October 1940, and after a short refit, joined the 1st Minelaying Squadron based at the Kyle of Lochalsh.
+Renamed HMS Bath, she crossed the Atlantic and arrived at Devenport naval base on 12 October 1940, and after a short refit, joined the 1st Minelaying Squadron based at the Kyle of Lochalsh.
 Bath was used to escort minesweeping operations by the squadron and for convoys.
 At the end of January 1941, Bath went into refit at Chatham Dockyard to better suit her for escort duties.
-The aft 4-inch and 3-inch guns were removed, and replaced by a single 12-pounder (76 mm) anti-aircraft gun.
+The aft 4-inch and 3-inch guns were removed and replaced by a single 12-pounder (76 mm) anti-aircraft gun.
 Two sets of torpedo tubes were removed, while one mast was removed and the foremast shortened to reduce topweight.